 Sometimes water and wastewater utilities face emergencies that require outside assistance.
 Emergencies such as main breaks, low pressure in the system, water shortages, contamination, earthquakes, fires, tornadoes, hurricanes, and flooding require quick repairs and recovery.
 System outages are detrimental to the community and reducing this outage time is of great importance.
 One way you can prepare is to join your state’s WARN.

-All types of water utilities – drinking water, wastewater, public, private, large and small – can benefit from joining their state WARN, which exist in 49 of the 50 states, as well as the National Capital Region.
+All types of water utilities – drinking water, wastewater, public, private, large, and small – can benefit from joining their state water and wastewater agency response networks, which exists in 49 of the 50 states, as well as the National Capital Region.

 There are many benefits to joining WARN, including:

 - Single agreement links utilities statewide

 - Spells out how liability, workers’ compensation, insurance, and reimbursement will work

 - Increased response time by aid providers